neomjs/neo/resources/data/deck/learnneo/pages/benefits/Multi-Threading.md

 * Your App will import your used Components
 * Meaning: your Component instances live within the App-Worker
 * View Models & View Controllers also live here
+* Most parts of the Neo.mjs Framework live here
 * You can directly communicate with other Actors via remote method access (RPC)

 As a developer, you will probably spend 95% of your time working within this actor.